zawzaww/zawzaww.github.io/_posts/2022-02-14-write-k8s-helm-chart.md

 Before we write a Helm chart for our application, we firstly need to understand how our application has designed, how our application works and so on.

-Our [pod-info-app](https://gitlab.com/gitops-argocd-demo/webapp) is a very simple web application written in Python with Flask.
+This [pod-info](https://gitlab.com/gitops-argocd-demo/webapp) is a very simple web application written in Python with Flask.

-In our application, we will display the following information data in UI:
+In pod-info application, we will display the following information in Web UI:
  - Namespace
  - Node Name
  - Pod Name